 There will probably be a number of thoughts flitting through your mind.
 You may experience thoughts about your troubles or about your job or anything.
 Allow these thoughts to come in.

-There may be distractions like phone ringing or a vehicle blaring its horns.
+There may be distractions like a phone ringing or a vehicle blaring its horns.
 You may also feel itchy or numb in your legs.
 Some people experience drowsiness or lack of concentration.
 Some even feel bored.

 How do you deal with these?